Concert: Ethel quartet plus guitarist Kaki King

-Sexual Assault, Sexual Harassment, and Sexual Violence
+Title IX: Sex Discrimination, Sexual Assault, Harassment, and Sexual Violence

-When faculty or staff encounter students who have observed or have experienced, criminal incidents, listen to the student and encourage the student to contact the University Police (312-5555).
+When faculty or staff encounter students who have observed or have experienced, criminal incidents, listen to the student and encourage the student to contact the University Police (315-312-5555).
 Ask the student to report in a detailed manner the time, date and location of the incident and the nature of the conduct.
 Further, a faculty or staff member who is informed of a crime by a student should then contact the University Police to report the incident.
 If a student is the perpetrator of a crime, an investigation will ensue.
 If the student is a victim of a crime, then the College will contact the student and provide information about the campus or community services available to them regarding the incident.
-Options to pursue either legal or judicial actions will also be explained to the student.
+Options to pursue either legal or student conduct actions will also be explained to the student.
 In either case, the faculty or staff member who reported the incident will be informed of process and progress where possible.

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act)

 As mandated by the Clery Act, each College is required to report "statistics concerning the occurrence of certain criminal offenses reported to the local police agency or any official of the institution who is defined as a Campus Security Authority".
-Campus Security Authority is defined as "...an official of an institution who has significant responsibility for student and campus activities, including but not limited to, student housing, student discipline and campus judicial proceedings".
+Campus Security Authority is defined as "...an official of an institution who has significant responsibility for student and campus activities, including but not limited to, student housing, student discipline and campus student conduct proceedings".

 SUNY Oswego also participates in the active process of crime statistic reporting in collaboration with the Oswego County Sheriff's Office and the Oswego City Police Department.
 Our community members travel between each of these jurisdictions frequently.
 One may gain additional insight into the incidence and frequency of crime effecting campus through statistics compiled for the police jurisdictions adjacent to the campus.

-If you have questions or concerns about these reporting procedures, please contact the Dean of Students' Office, 312-3214, (firstname.lastname@example.org) or University Police, 312-5555, (email@example.com).
+If you have questions or concerns about these reporting procedures, please contact the Dean of Students' Office, 315-312-3214, (firstname.lastname@example.org) or University Police, 312-5555, (email@example.com).